ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 expire_session_on_browser_close
 -------------------------------

-Set the system to end a user's session when they close all browser windows or tabs with the site loaded.
+Set the system to end a user's session when the browser is closed.
+(In the case of Mac OS X, this means quitting the browser application.)

 ========== ========
 Value      Behavior